Facebook marketing is somewhat of a double-edged sword.

 What you have to do is start digging a bit deeper to get an understanding of the kinds of posts that are attracting these fans as well as generating their engagement.
 You can do this by first looking at the engagement per daytime graph.

-As you can see from the image above, Hubspot’s most engaging day to post is Thursday.
+As you can see from the image above, Hubspot’s most engaging day to post is Thursday at this point in time.
 Which means if you are going after their fans, you would also want to post heavily on Thursday as it should generate more likes, shares, comments and new fans.

 This should tell you to avoid posting images, assuming you are trying to attract Hubspot’s fans.